BardsWork/urkal/README.md

 ### Preparing the SD Card with Raspberry Pi OS
-If your SD card doesn't already have the Raspberry Pi OS or if you want to reset your Raspberry Pi, you can easily install Raspberry Pi OS yourself. he official documentation is easy to follow for flashing the OS onto your SD card.
+If your SD card doesn't already have the Raspberry Pi OS or if you want to reset your Raspberry Pi, you can easily install Raspberry Pi OS yourself.
+The official documentation is easy to follow for flashing the OS onto your SD card.

   > [Setting up your Raspberry Pi Official Documentation](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2)